Maycx10/SwOS_backup/README.md

 3. Clears old tmp files '*.swb' in the ```/opt/swos_bkp/tmp/```
 4. Read 'hostsw' file with IPs line by line
 5. Makes a snmp-request to IP from 'hostsw' to find out the platform
-6. Makes a snmp-request to find out the system name. **System name must be without backspaces**
+6. Makes a snmp-request to find out the system name. **System name's must be without backspaces**
 7. Download config file by curl to ```/opt/swos_bkp/tmp``` directory
 8. Checking the downloaded configuration for errors (too small weight, less than 100b and 401 errors in the downloaded file)
 9. Move checked the configuration file from ```*/tmp``` to ```/opt/swos_bkp/bkp_files/$date/$filename```, for example ```/opt/swos_bkp/bkp_files/16:00-30.12.2022/MikroTik-1.swb```